custom-select/custom-select/README.md

 # full-select
 A lightweight JS script for custom select creation.
-Requires jQuery.

 ## How it works
 Start with a simple select: